Rankings and Facts

 $212M in Private Support in FY22

 - Four NC State students — physics and mathematics graduate Mia de los Reyes, chemical engineering and economics graduate Chris Cooper, physics and computer science graduate Ana Sofia Uzsoy and computer science and genetics graduate Nikhil Milind — have earned prestigious Churchill Scholarships for graduate study at elite universities in the United Kingdom.
 NC State was one of only two schools in the country with two scholars in the 2020-2021 academic year.

-- Seven faculty members from two NC State colleges were recognized as top young scholars by the National Science Foundation’s Early-Career Development Program.
+- In 2023, three NC State faculty members were recognized with the prestigious National Science Foundation’s Early-Career Development Program Award.

 - Fred Kish, M.C.
 Dean Distinguished Professor in the Department of Electrical and Computer Engineering, was named a fellow of the National Academy of Inventors.

 - Hollylynne Lee, professor of mathematics and statistics education in the NC State College of Education and senior faculty fellow at the Friday Institute for Educational Innovation, received one of the nation’s top teaching awards, the Robert Foster Cherry Award for Great Teaching.

-- In 2022, eight NC State faculty members were elected as fellows of the American Association for the Advancement of Science.
+- In 2022 and 2023, eleven NC State faculty members were elected as fellows of the American Association for the Advancement of Science.

-- The National Science Foundation awarded its prestigious Graduate Research Fellowship to 21 NC State students.
+- The National Science Foundation awarded its prestigious Graduate Research Fellowship to 20 NC State students in 2023.
 The fellowship program recognizes outstanding graduate students in NSF-supported science, technology, engineering and mathematics disciplines.

-- In 2022, two NC State students won a Goldwater Scholarship, presented to outstanding undergraduates preparing for careers as mathematicians, scientists and engineers: mechanical engineering major Ashley Crickard and meteorology and applied mathematics major Caleb Keaveney.
+- In 2023, two NC State students won a Goldwater Scholarship, presented to outstanding undergraduates preparing for careers as mathematicians, scientists and engineers.